-With a reported 478 million active users every month, and a growing number of consumers that frequent the channel for product discovery, Pinterest has emerged as a powerful social platform for brands looking to diversify their paid social media mix.
+With a reported 450 million active users every month (MAUs), and a growing number of consumers that frequent the channel for product discovery, Pinterest has emerged as a powerful social platform for brands looking to diversify their paid social media mix.
+This makes sense when you consider that “shoppers on Pinterest spend 2x more per month than people on other platforms.”

 In addition to exponentially growing its base—with notable increases in Gen Z, Millennial, and male users—and improving media sharing features, we’ve seen Pinterest make great strides in advertising capabilities for brands as well as strengthening its agency partnerships.
-In fact, Pinterest saw its new users increase by 37% in 2020, with Q4 2020 revenue reaching $706 million in that same quarter, a 76% year-on-year rise.
+In fact, 2022 was Pinterest’s best year for revenue and total active users to date, and this trend shows no sign of slowing.

 In this guide, we dive into everything a brand should know about Pinterest ads: the different campaign types, targeting, creative, and some strategies from the experts.

 Since 2009, Pinterest has fostered an online gathering place for people seeking gift ideas, recipes, DIY projects, and general inspiration.
-With enhanced business features like the product feed and native checkout, it has become an important sales and marketing channel for large and small retailers alike.
+With enhanced business features like product feeds and on-platform checkout, it has become an important sales and marketing channel for large and small retailers alike.

-Pinterest is specifically designed to promote product and gift ideas.
+Pinterest is specifically designed to encourage users to discover new products, explore projects, and uncover gift ideas.
 It’s a social marketplace where sharing and promoting products isn’t perceived as intrusive (as it can be on other social networks) — it’s actually encouraged.

 Compound that with 72% of surveyed Pinners reporting that “Pinterest inspires them to shop when they aren’t actually looking for anything,” and 70% saying they “discover new products on Pinterest,” and you have a good case for your brand to be present and active on the platform.